Umer2900/JobFinder_janumar2900-gmail.com-/README.md

 - **Database**: SQLite (or other database, depending on `database.py` implementation)
 - **Environment Variables**: Managed via `os.environ` for secure email credentials

+## Job Matching Process

+The job recommendation system uses NLP to match resumes with job listings:
+- **Resume Parsing**: The Gemini API extracts relevant details (skills, experience, job roles) from the uploaded PDF resume.
+- **Vectorization**: Job descriptions from Naukri.com and the parsed resume text are vectorized using `TfidfVectorizer` from `scikit-learn`.
+- **Similarity Calculation**: Cosine similarity is computed between the resume vector and job vectors to identify the top 5 most relevant jobs.
+- **Output**: Results are displayed in an HTML table with clickable application links.

 ## Prerequisites

 To run JobMatch locally, ensure you have the following installed: